shantanudesai/aigovernanceframework/README.md

 A comprehensive framework for implementing and managing AI governance controls across twelve key domains.
 This web application provides an interactive interface to explore and understand various aspects of AI governance.

-Made with Love in Pune, India
+Made with :heart: in Pune, India

 ## Features